 My friends Judy Sutton Taylor and Stephanie Krol joined me on Lake Michigan (thanks, Groupon, for their rentals!).
 We launched from behind the Medill School of Journalism at Northwestern University, where I spent almost every waking moment of 1993.
 It was great to be there as a different person on this different adventure.
 Also, seeing the skyline from that vantage point was fantastic.

 I am a good paddler, but a terrible singer.
 This did not stop me from singing, "Way down yonder on the Chattahoochee" for this entire paddle.
 It is kind of surprising my sister still speaks to me, much less paddles with me.

 People fresh water SCUBA dive here at Mountain Harbor Resort.
 Yes, in Arkansas.
 I had no idea.
 I loved the quartz lined cliffs and the clear, deep water.
 I think this was the first wet suit paddle, which was not necessary.
 I loved this part of Arkansas.

-Pine Lake Park, New Jersey, United States of America
+Lake Ouachita West Arkansas, United States of America

 Bonus foreign country paddles: Israel